rrollins72/QMX-Serial-remote/README.md

 could be added to make this easier, but I had already built the enclosure by the time I decided to add band switching.

+I also built a version of the code for a larger 2.4" TFT display using the ST7789 driver.
+This is a 320x240 display, so it takes a lot longer to refresh the screen and it isn't as responsive to the rotary control.
+It still works well enough and is bigger to look at.
+I did not put that version in an enclosure.
+The code is included in this project area.

+I did test this with a 15 foot audio cable and didn't see any issues with the serial data stream between the remote and the QMX+ (at 19200 baud).
+It appears to be quite robust.

 The ESP32-S3 has built in Wifi, so it would be possible to create a server page that could also show the same information as the display, but that is beyond what I intended for this effort.
 Also, the S3 does not support a Bluetooth SPP stack, so it can’t be fully wireless to the QMX with simple Bluetooth serial modules.

-Adding battery to allow the unit to run without power from USB.
-Use USB for charging.
+Adding a small battery to allow the unit to run without power from USB will be a future update.
+I will use USB for charging.